gamestrafe/thedivision2/source/_pages/specializations.md

 There are currently 3 Specializations available.
 They start coming into play once you reach level 30 and finish the last mission, little else is known about them.

-During year 1 there will be three more specializations released.
+During year 1 there will be 3 more specializations released.

 Each specialization has it's own skill tree you can unlock with points.
 A total of 160 points are possible to distribute among a specialization.
 These points are specific per specialization and do not transfer.
 You can respec those points at any time without cost.
+Points are awarded by doing certain missions and other activities.

 Changing specializations can be done at the quartermaster only.
 One character can have all specializations.